mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 <a name="review-formal"></a>
 ##### 5.1 - Formal Inspections
 ###### Fagan Inspections
-- There will be set times during the iteration where Fagan Inspections will be conducted.
-Whichever team that works on their module will get together and conduct a Fagan Review on their work during these times.
-They will ensure that the necessary revisions are made before they proceed.
+- !!!!!!!
+Each team goal for each member, discuss when on week lecture

 <a name="review-informal"></a>
 ##### 5.2 - Informal Inspections
-###### Instantaneous review, pair programming
-- During the coding process, there will be instances where two people look at one machine to ensure everything coded in makes sense and is up to quality.

-###### Peer Reviews
+###### Team member Reviews!!!!!!!
 - Peer reviews will be conducted at convenient times to ensure the quality is up to standard and all action items are addressed.

-###### Code Walk-throughs
+- During the coding process, there will be instances where two people look at one machine to ensure everything coded is make sense and up to quality.
 - Code Walk-throughs will be conducted to ensure that the process is verifiable and all the items have been addressed.

+###### Team representative Review!!!!!!

+- Group representative

 ---------------------------------------------------------------------